GrannyCookies/blend/README.md

 Go and [check out BlendCSS](http://grannycookies.github.io/blend/examples/), now!

 #####By the way...
 BlendCSS comes packaged with a modified version of the awesome  [RippleJS](https://github.com/samthor/rippleJS) by Sam Thorogood.
+Go check it out!